godeploy/PL-100/Instructions/Labs/lab06-power-bi.md

 ## Prerequisites

-Must have completed Lab 02 – Data model and model-driven app
+* Must have completed Lab 02 – Data model and model-driven app
+* Permissions to install programs on your computer (required for Power BI Desktop installation)

 Things to consider before you begin
 -----------------------------------